anephenix/hub/README.md

 });
 ```

-The client can be loaded via either code on the browser, or
-as part of a Node.js program.
+##### Loading a client in Node.js

+Traditionally WebSocket clients connect from the web browser, but with Hub it is
+possible to create a WebSocket client from a program running in Node.js.
+Here is
+an example:

 ```javascript
 // Dependencies